For the love of entertainment

 At the time of writing, Tom Jones has limited viewing options so I must confess I currently have only seen clips on YouTube.
 I do not think this method does the film justice at all.
 It’s highly farcical and out-there in style, which probably isn’t suited for anything other than a full viewing.
 In clips, it just looks… weird.
 And dated.
 I reserve the right to change this movie’s ranking if and when I see it in full, but until then I really don’t know what to make of it.

 There aren’t many romantic comedies that use a character’s suicide attempt as a crucial plot point.
-The Apartment walks the razor’s edge between farce and melodrama, and for me, it doesn’t come away unscathed.
+The Apartment walks the razor’s edge between farce and melodrama and, for me, it doesn’t come away unscathed.
 I can’t reconcile the tone.
-Shirley MacLaine is wonderfully cast in a love triangle that also dabbles in corporate intrigue, and Fred MacMurray does a great turn as a scoundrel boss.
-Lemmon’s character is the nice guy who compromises himself in order to succeed, but his goofy performance feels too out-there for the rest of the movie.
-He’s a great actor, but I always feel he’s straining to sell the comedy side here.
+It’s a dramedy about a romantic triangle in a corporate setting that also deals with the soullessness of corporate machines.
+Shirley MacLaine is wonderfully cast as the sad love interest and Fred MacMurray does a great turn as a scoundrel boss.
+Jack Lemmon plays a nice guy who compromises himself in order to succeed, but his goofy performance feels too out-there for the rest of the movie.
+He’s a great actor, but I always feel he’s straining too hard to sell the comedy side here.

 Should have won in 1960: Psycho didn’t even get nominated, but it deserved the win.

 I really like Midnight Cowboy, and there’s no denying it was an audacious choice for Best Picture in 1969, but it’s a great idea that was imperfectly made.
 The editing is slightly sloppy and the story’s twists and turns from flashbacks to the present feel more jarring than they should.
-Some elements of the story also feel hopelessly dated, although they were no doubt designed to specifically appeal to the 1969 audience.
+Some elements of the story also feel hopelessly dated.
 Still, there’s a great movie in here–and the performances from Dustin Hoffman and Jon Voight are fantastic.
 Most significantly, Midnight Cowboy shows how quickly things had changed after Who’s Afraid of Virginia Woolf? was released with much of its “profane” language intact in 1966.
 Within three years the Production Code was so diminished that this movie was allowed to show nudity and sex, and feature a character with a slippery sexual identity (he’s not above being gay for pay, and the movie is not too shy to show him in action).